JonDemers/opcode-ssg/en/saas/file-transfer/secure-file-sharing-solution/index.md

 layout: page-jumbotron
 title: Secure File Sharing Solution
 date: 2023-11-12
-last_modified_at: 2024-01-27
+last_modified_at: 2024-01-28
 description: "Elevate Your Client Collaboration with Peace of Mind"
 summary: "Welcome to our Secure File Sharing SaaS solution!
 Whether you are a solo professional or part of a medium-sized organization, we recognize the crucial need for secure and efficient file transfers with your clients.
 Our platform has been meticulously crafted to empower your business with a seamless and secure file sharing experience."
 try-now: "Try now"
-contact-form-subject: "Secure File Sharing Solution - Free Trial Request"
+contact-form-subject: "Secure File Sharing Solution - Demo Trial Request"
 contact-form-message: |
   Hi,

-  I'd like to get a Free Trial of your "Secure File Sharing Solution".
+  I'd like to get a Demo Trial of your "Secure File Sharing Solution".

   Looking forward to hear back from you.